 Since we weight our regressions by student enrollment to better model the relationship between modality and COVID spread, Table 1 provides weighted summary statistics.
-As can be seen at the top of each panel of the table, the weighted shares of students enrolled in in-person districts is much smaller than the share of districts offering that modality.
+As can be seen at the top of each panel of the table, the weighted shares of students enrolled in in-person districts is much smaller than the share of districts offering that modality (reflecting the negative correlation between district size in the likelihood of being in-person).
 In Washington, although approximately 10% of districts offer in-person instruction across the two months, only approximately 2% of students are enrolled in these districts, reflecting the largely rural and smaller nature of in-person districts.
-Because of this, in Washington we combine in-person and hybrid districts into a single category.
+Because of this small share we combine in-person and hybrid districts into a single category for Washington.